 Was Lana Clarkson So Depressed That She Killed Herself In A Stranger’s Home She Had Never Been To With A Gun She’d Never Seen Before?

+Was Phil Spector innocent?
 On the basis of Spector’s confessions, his refusal to call 911 or administer any first aid to Lana Clarkson, and the overwhelming weight of the forensic evidence, coupled with common sense, clearly shows Spector’s guilt.
-And that is before we add in his long documented history of threatening women with firearms when they tried to leave his home, his misanthropic, jealous and violent attitudes towards women (attested to by Ronnie Spector, his son, and testified to under oath by many people, including a former NYC Detective) make it impossible to believe Spector is innocent.
-22 out of 24 jurors agreed.
+And that is before we add in his long documented history of threatening women with firearms when they tried to leave his home.
+His misanthropic, jealous and violent attitudes towards women (attested to by Ronnie Spector, his son, and testified to under oath by many people, including a former NYC detective) make it impossible to believe Phil Spector innocent.
+When David Mamet had no evidence to prove Phil Spector innocent, he simply ignored the facts.
+That is not my interpretation.
+David Mamet said “I don’t give a s**t about the facts” Twenty-two out of 24 jurors who heard all of the evidence in the Phil Spector trial agreed.
 The only way to prove Spector is innocent is to do what David Mamet did.
 Murder the truth.

 DO YOU HAVE A QUESTION FOR A MEMBER OF THE JURY THAT HEARD ALL THE EVIDENCE?
 LEAVE IT IN THE COMMENT SECTION BELOW AND I WILL TRY TO GET YOU AN ANSWER!